gwu205/defmc/content/news/2021-07-25-covid-19-precautions.md

 title: COVID-19 Precautions
 date: 2021-04-01T06:43:16.961Z
 ---
 In light of the current COVID-19 situation, please be assured that the highest standards of hygiene are maintained in our clinics as always.
-Any patients with potentially infectious symptoms are asked to stay in their cars as much as possible until they are taken directly to a separate room for consultation to reduce their stay in the waiting room.
-We have improved our  waiting space to allow for better spacing between waiting patients.
+All patients are requested to stay in their cars until they are ready to be seen so as to reduce their time of stay in the waiting room.
+We have improved our waiting space to allow for adequate social distancing between waiting patients.

-We are introducing telemedicine to anyone who may need an online consultation in the near future.
+We have introduced telemedicine to anyone who may need be having potential infective symptoms and anyone else who finds it necessary to have remote access consultations.

-We will also be introducing flu vaccination clinics to provide vaccinations to well patients at specific times to reduce their contact with other patients.

 \---